Sleep Training System™

 In this section we'll provide a scientific framework for understanding the surprisingly dynamic process of sleep.
 Knowing empirical, proven facts about sleep will help you feel more relaxed and confident about working with and improving your own sleep system.

-Like food, water, the air you breathe – sleep is a necessity of life.
+Like food, water, the air we breathe – sleep is a necessity of life.

-But eventually it will catch up to you.
-You can’t avoid it.
-At some point you must – and you will – sleep.
+But eventually sleep catches up to us.
+All of us, without exception.
+At some point we all must – and will – sleep.

 Your body’s physiological requirement for sleep is stronger than your insomnia.